Maia Svadlenak-Gardiner

 Tell us a story.

-Would you say it was those personal experiences that inspired you to launch “Wellbeing With Maia”?
+Would you say it was those personal experiences that inspired you to launch “Wellbeing with Maia”?

 M: I was fortunate to be raised with a strong emphasis on holistic health practices.
-My mom, who's a bit of a free spirit, instilled in us the importance of alternative health approaches, alongside our traditional Māori perspectives of Soto Mala Māori, which focuses on traditional Māori medicine practices.
-Thus, from a young age, I've been exposed to a holistic view of wellness.
+My mom, who's a bit of a free spirit, instilled in us the importance of alternative health approaches, alongside te Ao Māori perspective of well-being, which is holistic.
+Thus, from a young age, I’ve been exposed to a holistic view of well-being.

-What is one key mission of Wellbeing With Maia?
+What is one key mission of Wellbeing with Maia?

-We were wondering how you incorporate wellbeing into your daily routine.
+We were wondering how you incorporate well-being into your daily routine.

 What single piece of advice would you offer to someone who is just beginning their wellness journey?